-- Credit risk: this materialises if the default and downgrade experience of the assets backing the liabilities exceed the reserving assumptions; - Longevity risk: losses occur if the mortality of annuitants is lower than the assumptions used for reserving; and - Mortality risk: losses occur if the mortality of reinsured policyholders is higher than the assumptions used for reserving.
+- Credit risk: this materialises if the default and downgrade experience of the assets backing the liabilities exceed the reserving assumptions; and - Longevity risk: losses occur if the mortality of annuitants is lower than the assumptions used for reserving.

-22. Risk management and control
+20. Risk management and control